musevlt/pyplatefit/docs/index.rst

 .. note::

    New: The MCMC method to estimate errors has been replaced by bootstraping.
+   Absorption line fitting.
+New indicator to estimate line fit goodness.